Paddle steamer: Types of paddle steamers

+Sidewheel

-Side-wheelers are used as riverboats and as coastal craft.
-Though the side wheels and enclosing sponsons make them wider than stern-wheelers, they may be more maneuverable, since they can sometimes move the paddles at different speeds, and even in opposite directions.
-This extra maneuverability makes side-wheelers popular on the narrower, winding rivers of the Murray–Darling system in Australia, where a number still operate.
+The earliest s were powered by sidewheels, by far the dominant mode of marine steam propulsion, both for steamships and steamboats until the increasing adoption of screw propulsion from the 1850s.
+Though the sidewheels and enclosing sponsons make them wider than sternwheelers, sidewheelers may be more maneuverable, since some can move the paddles at different speeds, and even in opposite directions.
+This extra maneuverability makes sidewheelers popular on the narrower, winding rivers of the Murray–Darling system in Australia, where a number still operate.

-European side-wheelers, such as PS Waverley, connect the wheels with solid drive shafts that limit maneuverability and give the craft a wide turning radius.
+European sidewheelers, such as PS Waverley, connect the wheels with solid drive shafts that limit maneuverability and give the craft a wide turning radius.
 Some were built with paddle clutches that disengage one or both paddles so they can turn independently.
-However, wisdom gained from early experience with side-wheelers deemed that they be operated with clutches out, or as solid-shaft vessels.
+However, wisdom gained from early experience with sidewheelers deemed that they be operated with clutches out, or as solid-shaft vessels.
 Crews noticed that as ships approached the dock, passengers moved to the side of the ship ready to disembark.
 The shift in weight, added to independent movements of the paddles, could lead to imbalance and potential capsizing.
 Paddle tugs were frequently operated with clutches in, as the lack of passengers aboard meant that independent paddle movement could be used safely and the added maneuverability exploited to the full.

+Most sidewheelers used two wheels, but some ships, such as the SS Bessemer, had multiple wheels behind each other.

+Sternwheel

+Although the first sternwheel powered ships were invented in Europe, they saw the most service in North America, especially on the Mississippi River. was built at Brownsville, Pennsylvania, in 1814 as an improvement over the less efficient sidewheeler.
+The second sternwheeler built, Washington of 1816, had two decks and served as the prototype for all subsequent steamboats of the Mississippi.

-Inboard paddlewheeler
+Inboard paddlewheel

-Recessed or inboard paddlewheel boats were designed to ply narrow and snag infested backwaters.
+Recessed or inboard paddlewheel boats were designed to ply narrow and snag-infested backwaters.
 By recessing the wheel within the hull it was protected somewhat from damage.
 It was enclosed and could be spun at a high speed to provide acute maneuverability.
-Most were built with inclined steam cylinders mounted on both sides of the paddleshaft and timed 90Deg apart like a locomotive, making them instantly reversing.
+Most were built with inclined steam cylinders mounted on both sides of the paddleshaft and timed 90 degrees apart like a locomotive, making them instantly reversing.

 Feathering paddle wheel

-In a simple paddle wheel, where the paddles are fixed around the periphery, power is lost due to churning of the water as the paddles enter and leave the water surface.
-Ideally, the paddles should remain vertical while under water.
-This ideal can be approximated by use of levers and linkages connected to a fixed eccentric.
-The eccentric is fixed slightly forward of the main wheel centre.
-It is coupled to each paddle by a rod and lever.
-The geometry is designed such that the paddles are kept almost vertical for the short duration that they are in the water.
+A simple paddle wheel has fixed paddles around its periphery, which are inefficient except when perpendicular to the water.
+To avoid loss of power when angled paddles enter and leave the water surface, linkages connected to a fixed eccentric wheel placed slightly forward of the main wheel centre align them vertically while under water.